Pedro Quartucci: Acting career

-He then pursued an acting career and appeared in dozens of Argentine films and television series from 1931 until 1980.
-He appeared in films such as Al marido hay que seguirlo in (1948).
+He then pursued an acting career, having previously acted in ‘Til after her death’ as a child actor in 1916, and henceforth appeared in dozens of Argentine films and television series from 1931 until 1980.
+He appeared in films such as Al marido hay que seguirlo and Dancing in 1933 and 1948, respectively.
 He died of a heart attack in 1983.